SkillsFundingAgency/dfc-servicetaxonomy-editor/Documentation/Content.md

 Delete Content Definitions is used to remove existing content definitions.

 Most of the time, you will use Replace and Delete.

+##### Placement Rules

+[Placement rules](https://docs.orchardcore.net/en/dev/docs/reference/core/Placement/) for parts and fields (shapes) on the editor page are configured using the `Placements` recipe step.
+Any placement properties for a shape in the recipe replace the existing placement rules for the shape, so any new recipe has to contain all previous rules for each shape.

+Shapes can be placed within tabs, cards and columns.